-Wait, nope!
-No I’m not.
-Not even a little bit.
-With so much uncertainty and anxiety surrounding school starting, starting school, and did I mention school starting, I could live in my semi-oblivious summer state of mind for, well, EVER.
-Especially when there’s truck loads of fresh sweet corn still arriving at the grocery store from local farms.
-I celebrated by slicing some sweet and crispy kernels off the cob to dot this plate of deliciousness – Creamy Sweet Corn Pasta with Basil!
+Although summer seems to be slipping away with each passing day, there’s still loads of fresh sweet corn arriving at the grocery store from local, nearby farms.
+I’m savoring the late season produce by slicing sweet and crispy kernels off the cob to dot this plate of deliciousness – Creamy Sweet Corn Pasta with Basil!

 Join me in refusing to acknowledge time’s inevitable passing with this incredible taste of summer.
 Cooked pasta is tossed with the holy trinity of summer cooking – sweet corn, basil, and butter – plus lots of garlic, pan-roasted cauliflower, and a wee squeeze of fresh lemon juice.
 The ingredients are then enveloped in an easy, creamy pan sauce made from parmesan cheese and pasta cooking water.
 It is so, SO good!